 ARTICLE IVSection 1: Dues of the Association may be set or modified by majority vote of the membership at any meeting, properly called, upon recommendation of the Executive Committee.

-Amendment to the ConstitutionSection 1: This Constitution may be amended by majority vote of the members present at any meeting, properly called, provided that copies of proposed amendments have been distributed to the membership at least one month in advance of the meeting, and provided that the Executive Committee recommends the change.
+Amendment to the ConstitutionSection 1: This Constitution may be amended by majority vote of the members present at any meeting, properly called, provided that copies of proposed amendments have been distributed to the membership at least 30 days in advance of the meeting, and provided that the Executive Committee recommends the change.